Search

 Greg Stier

-There’s so much anger, hatred and just plain meanness online, that it’s easy to avoid the whole subject of politics with Generation Z. But it’s vitally important to show the next generation from the Scriptures, how to engage on issues, yes even political ones, in a loving, humble and compelling way.
+Theres so much anger, hatred, and just plain meanness online, that it’s easy to avoid the whole subject of politics with students.
+But it’s vitally important to show the next generation from the Scriptures how to engage on issues, yes even political ones, in a loving, humble, and compelling way.

-With this as a backdrop, here are the 4 Big “E’s” when it comes to helping your teens think and talk about politics in a way that pleases God:
+With this as a backdrop, here are the most important things to remember when it comes to helping your teens think and talk about politics in a way that pleases God:

 Encourage them to let God’s Word guide their moral and political views.

-All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
-1 Timothy 3:16,17
+All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.

-It is through faith in Christ that young hearts are regenerated.
-But it is through God’s Word that young minds are renewed.
+It’s through faith in Christ that young hearts are regenerated.
+But it’s through God’s Word that young minds are renewed.

-We must help teen Christ followers understand and embrace the authority of God’s Word.
-In a culture where the guiding authority of what many teens believe comes more from Instagram influencers than inspired Scripture, this may seem like a radical thought.
-But God is the Author of Life and the essence of truth.
-His Word should be our playbook for, not only life and theology, but politics and morality.
+We must help Christian teens understand and embrace the authority of God’s Word.
+In a culture where many students derive their beliefs more from Instagram influencers than from inspired Scripture, this may seem like a radical idea.
+However, God is the Author of Life and the essence of truth.
+His Word should be our playbook not only for life and theology, but also for politics and morality.

-And, if you think about it, Jesus was the ultimate influencer.
-His birth cracked the calendar in two, his life set the world abuzz with the news of his miracles and messages, his death set a lost humanity free and his resurrection proved that all the truth he had spoken was true!
+Jesus was the ultimate influencer.
+His birth cracked the calendar in two.
+His life set the world abuzz with the news of His miracles and messages.
+His death freed a lost humanity.
+And His resurrection proved that all the truth He had spoken was true!
 No human being has been a greater social influencer than Jesus Christ.
-2,000 years after his death, billions are still being revolutionized by his radical message of redemption, reconciliation and rescue!
+Two thousand years after His death, billions are still being revolutionized by His radical message of redemption, reconciliation, and rescue.

-It must be his Word (AKA “The Bible“) that drives our teenagers’ beliefs on every level…including politics!
+It must be His Word that drives our teenagers’ beliefs on every level, including politics!

-We do that by equipping them to wrestle through political and moral issues Biblically!
-For instance, we need to help them see that killing an unborn child is murder (Psalm 139:13-15), but that to refuse to take care of the poor is sin (1 John 3:17,18.)
-We need to help them see that to treat the rich with favoritism is an insult to God (James 2:1-10) but to give food to someone who refuses to work in unBiblical (2 Thessalonians 3:10.)
-We need to demonstrate to them that loving the immigrant is God’s will (Deuteronomy 10:19) but that the laws of a nation should be obeyed (Romans 13:1-7.)
-We need to help them see that Biblical marriage is always between a man and a woman (Mark 10:7-10) but to speak mean, hate-filled words to someone breaks God’s clear commandment (Ephesians 4:29.)
+For that to become reality, we must help them wrestle through political and moral issues biblically.
+For instance, we need to help them see that killing an unborn child is murder (Psalm 139:13-15), but that for an individual to refuse to take care of the poor is sin (1 John 3:17-18).
+We need to help them see that to treat the rich with favoritism is an insult to God (James 2:1-10), but to give food to someone who refuses to work is unbiblical (2 Thessalonians 3:10).
+We need to demonstrate to them that loving the immigrant is God’s will (Deuteronomy 10:19), but the laws of a nation should be obeyed (Romans 13:1-7).
+We need to help them see that biblical marriage is always between a man and a woman (Mark 10:7-10), but to speak mean, hate-filled words to someone goes against God’s clear commandment (Ephesians 4:29.)

-As you can see, the Bible’s view of these issues doesn’t fit nicely and neatly into one political party’s platform.
+As you can see, the Bible’s view of these issues may not fit nicely and neatly into one political party’s platform.
 So, teenagers need to learn to wrestle through God’s Word under the power of God’s Spirit to come up with their own political views based on Scripture.

 Engage them in prayer for their political leaders.

-I prayed for President Obama when he was President.
-I pray for President Trump while he is still President.
-And I will pray for President Biden when he is inaugurated as President.
+I prayed for President Trump when he was president.
+I prayed for President Biden when he was president.
+And I will pray for whichever president is coming next.
 Why?
 Because God commands me too.

 We need to help our teenagers realize that, contrary to popular opinion, politicians have souls too.
 They need the hope of Jesus every bit as much as you and I do.

-And before you leave a comment about how bad of a leader so-and-so is, just remember that, when Paul penned these words Nero was the Emperor of Rome.
-Yes, that Nero, the same one who impaled Christians on large sticks, drenched them in wax and used them to light up his garden sex parties.
+And before you leave a comment about how bad of a leader so-and-so is, just remember that when Paul penned these words Nero was the emperor of Rome.
+Yes, the same Nero who impaled Christians on large sticks, drenched them in wax, and used them to light up his garden sex parties.

-In 1 Timothy 2:1-4 he reminds Timothy to pray for the King.
-In Romans 13 he reminds believers to “submit to the governing authorities…” We must help our teenagers pray for our political leaders, even if, or, maybe, especially if, they disagree with them.
+In 1 Timothy 2:1-4, Paul reminds Timothy to pray for the king.
+In Romans 13, he reminds believers to “submit to the governing authorities.”
+We must help our teenagers pray for our political leaders, even if they disagree with them.

 Equip them to turn every conversation toward the Gospel.

-As our teenagers have conversations with their friends about politics, morals, anything and everything, we must remind them to look for the “fork in the road” opportunity that can turn those conversations toward Christ.
+As our teenagers have conversations with their friends about politics, morals, and everything else, we must remind them to look for the “fork in the road” opportunity that can turn those conversations toward Christ.

 Maybe it could go something like this…